alkanoidev/motivate/README.md

 # Motivate
 ![failed to load](https://github.com/alkanoidev/motivate/blob/main/logo/logo.svg)
 ## Overview:
-<font size="3">Motivate is an example app for reading JSON files using GSON.  </font>
+<font size="3">Motivate is an example app for parsing JSON files using GSON.  </font>
 - **The **idea** is to press on a button and randomly select one quote with the author from API to show.**
 - First kotlin android app!
 ## Features: